pimsmath/onlinecourses2020/content/home/courses.md

 weight = 65  # Order that this section will appear.

 title = "Upcoming Courses"
-subtitle = "Expand each item to see a course abstract"
+subtitle = "The courses in this section are accepting registrations.
+Expand each item to see the course details and registration information."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.